 Or, they may have discounts based on what type of move you’re doing.
 Always be sure to ask the companies if they have any deals running.

 Don’t Pay Movers for Additional Services

-If you can take care of a service on your own, then do it on your own – it’ll save you a lot of money in the long run.
-For example, most movers offer services for packing/unpacking, taking apart and reassembling furniture, and other specialized things that you may be able to take care of yourself.
+If you can take care of service on your own, then do it on your own – it’ll save you a lot of money in the long run.
+For example, most out of state movers offer services for packing/unpacking, taking apart and reassembling furniture, and other specialized things that you may be able to take care of yourself.

 That being said, if you legitimately need help with these things – due to physical disability, living by yourself, or needing help cause there are small children underfoot – don’t skimp on paying for them.
 It’s well worth the extra money to ensure that you can get everything taken care of.

 If I hire family and friends, do I have to pay them?